Usuy-Leon/Cover_Slips_thickness_Detector/README.md

 ### 5. Insert and Tighten Screws
 - Ensure all holes are clear and smooth — test-fit one M2 screw to confirm easy passage.
-- Insert the **four M2 screws** through the holes in the blade holders and back plate.
+- Insert the **2 M2 screws** through the holes in the blade holders and back plate.
 - Secure each with an **M2 nut** on the opposite side.
 - Tighten the screws evenly — firm enough to clamp the blades securely, but not so tight that plastic parts deform.